 - Carnival UK, which operates Cunard, P&O Cruises (UK) and shares responsibilities for Fathom’s ship Adonia.

 - Costa Group, which operates AIDA Cruises and Costa Cruises.

 - Holland America Group, which operates Holland America Line, P&O Cruises (Australia), Princess Cruises, Seabourn and shares responsibilities for Fathom’s operation.

 In addition to our cruise operations, we own Holland America Princess Alaska Tours, the leading tour company in Alaska and the Canadian Yukon, which complements our Alaska cruise operations.
 Our tour company owns and operates hotels, lodges, glass-domed railcars and motorcoaches.
 We also operate a portfolio of leading port destinations and private islands in select geographies around the world.

-Additional details relating to our company, Corporate Operating Structure and organization are disclosed in the Carnival Corporation & plc 2016 Annual Report to Shareholders and in our Annual Report on Form 10-K on the Carnival Corporation & plc website: www.CarnivalCorp.com
+Additional details relating to our company, Corporate Operating Structure and organization are disclosed in the Carnival Corporation & plc 2017 Annual Report to Shareholders and in our Annual Report on Form 10-K, which are available on the Carnival Corporation & plc website: www.CarnivalCorp.com

 SCALE OF ORGANIZATION